LeskoIam/delilniki/README.md

-# delilniki
+Delilniki
+---
-Flask app to track heat and water consumption (manualy).
+A Flask app to track heat and water consumption (manually).

+Just download and run, I even supplied some data, so that it shows things write away.